bluescarni/heyoka.py/doc/breaking_changes.rst

 Compiled functions have also gained the ability to use multiple threads of execution during batched evaluations.
-As a consequence, compiled functions now require contiguous NumPy arrays to be passed as input/output arguments (whereas in previous heyoka.py versions compiled functions would work also with non-contiguous arrays).
+As a consequence, compiled functions now require contiguous NumPy arrays to be passed as input/output arguments (whereas in previous versions compiled functions would work also with non-contiguous arrays).
 The NumPy function :py:func:`numpy.ascontiguousarray()` can be used to turn non-contiguous arrays into contiguous arrays.

-Finally, compiled functions are now stricter with respect to type conversions: if a NumPy array with the wrong datatype is passed as an input/output argument, an error will be raised (wheras previously heyoka.py would convert the array to the correct datatype on-the-fly).
+Finally, compiled functions are now stricter with respect to type conversions: if a NumPy array with the wrong datatype is passed as an input/output argument, an error will be raised (whereas previously heyoka.py would convert the array to the correct datatype on-the-fly).
 The NumPy method :py:meth:`numpy.ndarray.astype()` can be used for datatype conversions.

 A more explicit API